martinvonz/jj/docs/revsets.md

 * `immutable_heads()`: Resolves to `trunk() | tags()` by default.
 See [here](config.md#set-of-immutable-commits) for details.

+## The `all:` modifier

+Certain commands (such as `jj rebase`) can take multiple revset arguments, and each of these may resolve to one-or-many revisions.
+By default, `jj` will not allow revsets that resolve to more than one revision &mdash; a so-called "large revset" &mdash; and will ask you to confirm that you want to proceed by prefixing it with the `all:` modifier.

+If you set the `ui.always-allow-large-revsets` option to `true`, `jj` will behave as though the `all:` modifier was used every time it would matter.

+An `all:` modifier before a revset expression does not otherwise change its meaning.
+Strictly speaking, it is not part of the revset language.
+The notation is similar to the modifiers like `glob:` allowed before [string patterms](#string-patterns).

+For example, `jj rebase -r w -d xyz+` will rebase `w` on top of the child of `xyz` as long as `xyz` has exactly one child.

+If `xyz` has more than one child, the `all:` modifier is *not* specified, and `ui.always-allow-large-revsets` is `false` (the default), `jj rebase -r w -d xyz+` will return an error.

+If `ui.always-allow-large-revsets` was `true`, the above command would act as if `all:` was set (see the next paragraph).

+With the `all:` modifier, `jj rebase -r w -d all:xyz+` will make `w` into a merge commit if `xyz` has more than one child.
+The `all:` modifier confirms that the user expected `xyz` to have more than one child.

+A more useful example: if `w` is a merge commit, `jj rebase -s w -d all:w- -d xyz` will add `xyz` to the list of `w`'s parents.

 ## Examples

 Show the parent(s) of the working-copy commit (like `git log -1 HEAD`):